This page was updated on 6th January 2021. Keep checking this page for further updates.

 Notice of marriage appointments

-We are now offering a very limited amount of appointments for anyone who is due to be legally married abroad and requires a certificate of no impediment - you will need to contact the registrars team.
+For anyone who is due to be legally married abroad and requires a certificate of no impediment - you will need to contact the registrars team.

 If you are ordering a certificate online, it will be posted to you.
 You will NOT be able to collect your certificate in person.